SpartzInc/automation_object/docs/README.md

 ### Putting it together

 AutomationObject Framework allows you to create YAML configurations to define UI on a website or app.
-You can put all YAML files into a single folder to represent one website/app version.
-YAML files are merged into a single Hash object.
+You can put all YAML files into a single folder to represent a website or app.
+YAML files are then merged into a single Hash object.
 Using the Hash object you can create a dynamic DSL framework to that reflects your configuration and automation your app or website.

-Code for loading YAML configuration files to be merged into one single blueprint (Hash):
+Code for loading YAML configuration files in a folder to be merged into one single blueprint (Hash):
 ```
 require 'automation_object'